jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

 *  If you are comfortable with git then clone this git directory
 *  If you are not a happy git user:
-  *  Click the "Clone or download" button from this page
+  *  Click the "Code" button from this page
   *  Click the "Download ZIP" button.
   *  The file Zenoss_4.2.5_core-autodeploy-master.zip should be downloaded.
 Use:
   *       unzip Zenoss_4.2.5_core-autodeploy-master.zip
   *  This will unzip the file into the Zenoss_4.2.5_core-autodeploy-master subdirectory
-*  Install the VMware virtual machine which should be ready-to-go

 Building Zenoss 4.2.5
 ======================